OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/PromptInjection.md

 **Description:**

-Prompt Injection Vulnerability occurs when an attacker manipulates a large language model (LLM) through crafted inputs, causing the LLM unknowingly execute the attacker's intentions.
+Prompt Injection Vulnerability occurs when an attacker manipulates a large language model (LLM) through crafted inputs, causing the LLM to unknowingly execute the attacker's intentions.
 This can be done directly by "jailbreaking" the system prompt or indirectly through manipulated external inputs, potentially leading to data exfiltration, social engineering, and other issues.

 * **Direct Prompt Injections**, also known as "jailbreaking", occur when a malicious user overwrites or reveals the underlying *system* prompt.
 This may allow attackers to exploit backend systems by interacting with insecure functions and data stores accessible through the LLM.
 * **Indirect Prompt Injections** occur when an LLM accepts input from external sources that can be controlled by an attacker, such as websites or files.
 The attacker may embed a prompt injection in the external content hijacking the conversation context.
 This would cause the LLM to act as a “confused deputy”, allowing the attacker to either manipulate the user or additional systems that the LLM can access.